JKU-ICG/vis_project_template/README.md

 Please read through this `README.md` follow the instructions below.

-For the detailed project specification check the [Visualizatiopn Moodel page](https://moodle.jku.at/course/view.php?id=31341).
+For the detailed project specification check the [Visualization Moodel page](https://moodle.jku.at/course/view.php?id=31341).

 ## 0. Team Information